Is archaeology becoming an environmental science?

 Coucouzeli, A., 2003, ‘The reality: what is archaeology?’, in Papagiannopoulou, A (ed.)
 Archaeology in Greece, Volume 1, The Historical evolution of Archaeology, Definition, Subject, Basic Principles, Fields of Study and Problems, Patra: Greek Open University, 83-4.

-3. The initials stand for Chartered Institute for Archaeologists, which is a UK archaeological body.
-The C.I.f.A operates as an umbrella ‘institution’ and facilitates the communication among various archaeologists.
+- The initials stand for the Chartered Institute for Archaeologists, which is a UK archaeological body.
+The C.I.f.A operates as an umbrella ‘institution’ and facilitates communication among various archaeologists.
 For finds specialists in particular, together with the C.I.f.A, there are interest-specific Finds Groups, all of which focus on inorganic artefacts, such as pottery and metal objects.

-4. To return to my earlier point, it is not the British Mesolithic and Neolithic that comprise the Age of Bollocks; it is some academic studies from these periods that promise to prove more than they actually can.
+- To return to my earlier point, it is not the British Mesolithic and Neolithic that comprise the Age of Bollocks; it is some academic studies from these periods that promise more than they can deliver.
 Such studies produce irrational, confusing, unrealistic and highly imaginative speculations, which are then repeated in archaeological bibliography, until they become standing facts.
 The sole purpose of such studies is academic reputation.